mjhea0/mjhea0.github.com/_posts/2016/2016-04-28-test-driven-development-with-node.markdown

 ### Mocha/Chai Setup

 With the database set up with data in it, we can start setting up our tests.
-Start by installing [Mocha](http://mochajs.org/) (test runner) and [Chai](http://chaijs.com/) ([assertion](https://en.wikipedia.org/wiki/Assertion_(software_development)) as well as [ChaiHTTP](https://github.com/chaijs/chai-http) (HTTP request module for integration testing).
+Start by installing [Mocha](http://mochajs.org/) (test runner) and [Chai](http://chaijs.com/) (assertions) as well as [ChaiHTTP](https://github.com/chaijs/chai-http) (HTTP request module for integration testing).
 Make sure to also install mocha globally, so that we can run tests from the command line.

 ```sh
 $ npm install mocha@2.4.5 -g